huangzehao/caffe-vdsr/README.md

 1. Place the "Train" folder into "($Caffe_Dir)/examples/", and rename "Train" to "VDSR"

 2. Open MATLAB and direct to ($Caffe_Dir)/example/VDSR, run "generate_train.m" and "generate_test.m" to generate training and test data.
+(Code from SRCNN)

 3. To train VDSR, run
 ./build/tools/caffe train --solver examples/VDSR/VDSR_solver.prototxt